danigb/smplr/README.md

 })
 ```

-A collection of ready-to-use drum machines is on progress (currently 2 available).
+A collection of [ready-to-use drum machines](https://github.com/danigb/smplr/tree/master/packages/drum-machines) is in progress.

 ## Install